 2. The degree of control exercised over post-service outside work by directorate civil servants is greater than that over non-directorate civil servants because of the former's seniority and influence on policy formulation and decision-making.
-Directorate civil servants are subject to either the old control regime which came into effect on 1 January 2006^1 or the new control regime which came into effect on 1 September 2011^2 .
-A brief description of the key features under each of the control regimes is set out in Annex A.
+Directorate civil servants are subject to a control regime1, a brief description of which is set out in Annex A.